Chaos nip Liquid in DreamHack Spring - NA opener

 The DreamHack Masters Spring - North America includes eight teams vying for a $100,000 prize pool.
 The group stage will run through May 30, with the teams divided into two four-team groups for round-robin play consisting of best-of-three matches.

 Both group winners will advance to the upper bracket of the double-elimination playoffs, and the second- and third-place teams from each group will enter the lower bracket of the playoffs.
-All playoff matches will be best-of-three except for the best-of-five final.
+All playoff matches will be best-of-three except for the best-of-five final on June 14.

 The DreamHack Masters Spring - Europe bracket, with 16 teams competing for $160,000, started Tuesday and runs through June 14.
 The four-team tournaments for both Asia and Oceania, each with a $20,000 prize pool, are scheduled for June 2-7.